Chilsu and Mansu: Cast

+Release

+In a special program in collaboration with the Korean Film Archive to revisit Ahn Sung-ki's life, the 31st Busan International Film Festival will present the film during its run in October 2026.

 Reception and importance

-At the 42nd Locarno International Film Festival, it was the winner of the second runner up prize for the Young Critics' Award.
+At the 42nd Locarno International Film Festival, it was the winner of the second runner-up prize for the Young Critics' Award.
 It was also presented during the 39th Berlin International Film Festival as well as the third Singapore International Film Festival.

 Contemporary audiences may look upon Chilsu and Mansu as a comparatively light-hitting political statement, but taken within the context of 1980s Korean cinema and society, it was a bold attempt to mix popular and political cinema.
 It was not a box-office hit, but in reflecting the frustrations of a generation growing up under social inequality and authoritarian rule, Chilsu and Mansu has become one of the best-remembered Korean films of its era.